FlyingWolFox/Duplicate-Finder/README.md

 # Duplicate Finder

 Duplicate finder is a tool (like a script) that will serach for repetions on directories given by argument using MD5 hash.
 It'll scan files and archives (but not subdirectories).
 Archives with more than one file are compared with others of the same kind.
 Other files and archives with one file are compared toghter.
 In this case the archive will be compared based on the file inside.
-Needs [7-Zip-JBinding](http://sevenzipjbind.sourceforge.net/index.html)
+The filename, its hash(es) and last modified date is cached for better speed.
+Needs [7-Zip-JBinding](http://sevenzipjbind.sourceforge.net/index.html) and [JDOM 2.0.6](http://www.jdom.org/)
 This tool uses the terminal to operate and the windows executable is wrapped by JSmooth.

 ## How to use